jlumbroso/supabase-react-example/README.md

 - User avatar images using Supabase [Storage](https://supabase.com/storage).
 - Public profiles restricted with [Policies](https://supabase.com/docs/guides/auth#policies).
 - Frontend using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).
-- Hosting using GitHub Actions + GitHub Pages
+- Deployment using [GitHub Actions](https://docs.github.com/en/actions) + hosting using [GitHub Pages](https://pages.github.com/).

+_This example is originally [from the Supabase developers](https://github.com/supabase/supabase/tree/master/examples/user-management/react-user-management), and it was adapted by [**@jlumbroso**](https://github.com/jlumbroso) to be compiled through GitHub Actions and deployed to GitHub Pages, so that it could be made into a [GitHub Template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository)._

 ## Technologies used